Sexual repression: History

-Religious perspectives
+Religious sexual repression

 Sexual repression is a recurring prohibition in many religious contexts.

 Most forms of Christianity discourage homosexual behavior.

 Many forms of Islam have strict sexual codes which include banning homosexuality, demanding virginity before marriage, accompanied by a ban on fornication, and can require modest dress-codes for men and women.

 Chemical castration has also been practiced upon male choristers prior to puberty to ensure that their vocal range remained unchanged.

-This practice of creating "Castrati" was common until the 18th century, and after a decline in popularity were only used in the Vatican up until the beginning of the twentieth century.
+The practice of creating "Castrati" was common until the 18th century, and after a decline in popularity were only used in the Vatican up until the beginning of the twentieth century (new research suggests that the employment of castrati was tolerated by the Vatican as late as 1959).

 Marriage

 Marriage has historically been seen as means of controlling sexuality.
 Some forms of marriage, such as child marriage, are often practiced as a means of regulating the sexuality of girls, by ensuring they do not have multiple partners, thus preserving their virginity for their future husbands.
-According to the BBC World Service:
+According to the BBC World Service, "In some cases, parents willingly marry off their young girls in order to increase the family income or protect the girl from the risk of unwanted sexual advances or even promiscuity."